Shrimp Ceviche

 Begin by preparing the shrimp.
 If they are frozen, place them in a bowl and cover them with warm tap water, allowing them to thaw for about ten minutes.
 Once pliable, drain them well and give them a gentle squeeze to rid them of excess moisture, then dice them into neat, bite-sized pieces.

-Transfer the shrimp to a large bowl and squeeze over the fresh lime juice.
-If the shrimp are already cooked, a brief fifteen-minute rest will suffice; if they are raw, leave them to marinate for up to two hours, during which the citric acid will quietly and rather magically “cook” them until they turn opaque and blush pink.
+Transfer the shrimp to a large bowl and squeeze over the fresh lime juice, Herbie's Red & Green Bell Pepper Flakes.
+If the shrimp are already cooked, a brief fifteen-minute rest will suffice; if they are raw, leave them to marinate for 1 hour-1.5 hours, during which the citric acid will quietly and rather magically “cook” them until they turn opaque and blush pink.

-Serve the ceviche well chilled, either with a generous bowl of tortilla chips for scooping or spooned elegantly onto crisp tostadas—simple, refreshing, and perfectly suited to a languid afternoon.
+Serve the ceviche well chilled, either with a generous bowl of tortilla chips for scooping or spooned onto crisp tostadas.

 Joy Sauvignon Blanc